Successful On-Page SEO for MyListing Websites

 An XML file that helps search engines better crawl and understand your website, while assisting with the prevention of duplicate content.

-- Problem: Missing, wrong version submitted to search engines, unstructured and without hierarchy or segmentation.
+- Problem: Missing, the wrong version submitted to search engines, unstructured and without hierarchy or segmentation.

 - Why It’s an Issue: Makes it difficult for search engines to locate all content and/or understand the hierarchy of a website.